• Study level

 Objectives

-• Learn theoretical and mathematical analysis methods (analytical and numerical) to model biological systems and living matter at several scales of space and time;
+• Learn theoretical and mathematical analysis methods (analytical and numerical) for modeling biological systems and living matter on multiple space and time scales;

-• Understanding the complexity of biological systems with the tools of theoretical physics, including statistical physics, stochastic process theory and non-linear physics;
+• Understand the complexity of biological systems using the tools of theoretical physics, in particular statistical physics, the theory of stochastic processes and non-linear physics;

 • Mathematically and physically model a complex system;